Online Statements Now Available

-Heritage Land Bank is pleased to offer a new online banking feature — electronic billing statements.
-Now you can view your billing statements in your Heritage online account, instead of waiting for paper statements in the mail.
+Electronic billing statements are now available through Ag Banking Online and the Ag Banking mobile app.
+You can now view your billing statements in your Heritage Land Bank online account, instead of waiting for paper statements in the mail.

 Sign up and enjoy the benefits:

-• Secure – will not be lost in the mail
+- Secure: statements will not be lost in the mail

-• Accessible 24/7 in your Heritage online account
+- Convenient: statements are accessible 24/7 in your online account

 How to Sign Up

 To get electronic billing statements, go to HeritageLandBank.com, select Resources and click Ag Banking Online to sign up.
 If you already have an Ag Banking Online account, login to the site and follow the sign-up instructions for online statements.

 We've created a video with step-by-step instructions.
 Click here to view the video.

 Frequently Asked Questions